Towards provably efficient quantum algorithms for large-scale machine-learning models: Numerical analysis

 In this part of our work, we focus on providing numerical evidence of a potential quantum enhancement for large-scale machine-learning models.
 Commercial large-scale LLMs like \texttt{GPT-3} can have $\mathcal{O}(100)$ billion parameters and even more, which is challenging as a starting point due to its tremendous computational costs.
 Instead, here we provide examples of classification and computer vision machine learning models, which are relatively small compared to language models used in industry.
 Our computational resources allow us to achieve the scale up to $\mathcal{O}(100)$ million, which is both practically minded and reachable.
 We expect that LLMs and other models will feature a similar behavior to those examples since our algorithm works in general as a replacement for stochastic gradient descent.

-Thus, in order to provide evidence of the functioning of our quantum algorithm in the context of practically minded machine learning, we have simulated our algorithm on a machine learning model for the real-world \emph{Iris data set} \cite{iris}.
-Importantly, we observe that our algorithm is capable of faithfully capturing a significant portion of the learning process as shown in Fig.~\ref{main_figures}(a).
-Further, the approximation error of a randomly chosen trainable model parameter scales polynomially in the number of time steps, and could have significant enhancement with the help of quantum Carleman linearization as shown in Fig.~\ref{main_figures}(b).

-We further perform numerical experiments on a state-of-the-art machine vision architectures, namely the so-called \emph{ResNet}, to tentatively outline schemes with a potential quantum enhancement.
+Thus, in order to provide evidence of the functioning of our quantum algorithm in the context of practically minded machine learning, we perform numerical experiments on a state-of-the-art machine vision architectures, namely the so-called \emph{ResNet}, to tentatively outline schemes with a potential quantum enhancement.
 First, we study a model with $7$ million trainable parameters trained to distinguish images of $100$ classes \cite{cifar100}.
 We first pre-train the neural network, use the largest 10\% of learned parameters for initialization, and use the quantum ODE system to obtain a sparse output model.
 We record the Hessian spectra during sparse training, allowing us to track the evolution of an error bound related quantity, given by

 where $\rho$ is the eigenvalue density, $a$ is the negative of Hessian eigenvalues, and $N_c$ is the renormalization constant implicitly defined by

 This error proxy discards small magnitude Hessian eigenvalues because they are close to 0, extremely abundant, and renders the error proxy stationary.